 This three-day program provides an excellent orientation to newly elected presidents or those serving in interim presidential roles.

 Our Presidents Conference is held annually (except for every fourth year, when we conduct our quadrennial International Forum) in Washington, D.C.
-The conference is held at the end of January, just prior to the annual meeting of the National Association of Independent Colleges and Universities (NAICU).
+The conference is traditionally held at the end of January or beginning of February, just prior to the annual meeting of the National Association of Independent Colleges and Universities (NAICU).
 The program addresses topics and issues of contemporary significance to our member presidents.